Skip the Umbrella

 Let Your Host Know When to Expect You

-When visiting Scotland it is very common to stay at a guest house, very similar to a bed and breakfast.
-It is a common courtesy to inform the host when to expect you so they can make sure their house is open and lit up.
-There is not the main lobby that can be open 24/7 this is their home and you can only enter it by being let in or upon arrival you will receive a key.
-It is a great idea to stay in a guest house, it will give you a real Scottish experience.
+When visiting Scotland it is very common to stay at a guest house, similar to a bed and breakfast.
+It is a common courtesy to inform the host when to expect you so they can make sure their house is open and the lights are on.
+Unlike hotels, there typically aren’t main lobbies that stay open 24/7.
+Guesthouses are often the same place the owners call home, and you can only enter it by being let in, or upon arrival, you will receive a key.
+We recommend giving them a ring the day before your checking in to let them know your estimated time of arrival.

+So long as you partake in alcohol, we recommend giving Scotch a chance.
 Even if you are not a fan of whiskey, if you are visiting Scotland, you need to try Scottish whiskey at least once.
-If you are enjoy it, try mixing it with coke, but be careful it’s sweet and goes down easily, dangerous for some!
+If you enjoy it, try mixing it with coke, but be careful it’s sweet and goes down easily, dangerous for some!

-Scotland is an English-speaking country, but the accent is very thin.
+Scotland is an English-speaking country, but the Scottish accent can be difficult to understand for those who haven’t developed an ear for it.
 When visiting Scotland, it may take time to understand exactly what someone is saying, so don’t be afraid to ask someone to repeat themselves.

 If you plan to spend time at the pubs while visiting Scotland, which you should, you must, at the very least, get a real Scottish experience, there are a few customary things to know before heading in for a drink.
 Everything is ordered at the bar, including food, and you pay for the drinks before bringing them back to the table, leaving a tab open isn’t an option.